SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00012_Full-SQL-Connection-Pool/index.rst

 Both Connection Strings, \*SQL as well as \*Windows have to be changed.

-For further Information about Connection String, please visit http://msdn.microsoft.com/de-de/library/system.data.sqlclient.sqlconnection.connectionstring(v=vs.110).aspx .
+For further Information about Connection String, please visit `this website <http://msdn.microsoft.com/de-de/library/system.data.sqlclient.sqlconnection.connectionstring(v=vs.110).aspx>`_ .